 Meet with the regional PAO or someone from Office of Public Affairs at Headquarters to discuss the guidelines for interviews with the news media.

-Explore all aspects of the importance of appropriate, accurate, and clear communications with the public provided .
+Explore all aspects of the importance of appropriate, accurate, and clear communications with the public provided in the reference material.

 Review the agency guidance on how to communicate with the public and the media.